annafran/drinkgenie-chatbot/Submission/planning/problem.md

 * Output: "Aren't you boring!
 Not in the mood to party Bob?
 Are you feeling cold?"
 * Input: "stop"
 * Output: "I agree that it got pretty noisy in here!
 Let's continue with your drink order...what was your answer to my last question?
 Otherwise type restart and we can order again from scratch."
-* Input: "restart"
+* Input: "yes"
-* Output: "Hey thirsty lips, I'm your drink genie, your wish is my command.
-What's your name?"
+* Output: "Cold and not in the mood to party.
+Sounds like a dire situation.
+Are you low on energy?"